 Why are there cluster flies in my house?

-Cluster flies often come into houses looking for somewhere to overwinter or “hibernate” during fall and winter months.
+Cluster flies often come into houses looking for somewhere to overwinter or “hibernate” during the fall and winter months.
 In search of a warm environment, they will sometimes enter walls and attics.

 Where are cluster flies coming from?